BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 1. The valid ordinal neighbours of the goal are determined (North, East, South, West, when not against a boundary)
 2. For each ordinal grid cell lookup their `CostField` value
-3. Add their cost to the `IntegrationField`s cost of the current cell (at the beginning this is the goal so `0`)
+3. Add their cost to the `IntegrationFields` cost of the current cell (at the beginning this is the goal so `0`)
 4. Propagate to the next neighbours, find their ordinals and repeat adding their cost value to to the current cells integration cost to produce their integration cost, and repeat until the entire field is done

 This produces a nice diamond-like pattern as the wave expands (the underlying `CostField` is set to `1` here):